kellwinr/university-portal-2/README.md

 Version 2 focuses on **performance, interactivity, and visual polish**.

-- **Glassmorphism Design System**
+- **Selective Glassmorphism Elements**
-  Use of `backdrop-filter: blur`, translucency, depth layers, and soft shadows to create a modern UI while maintaining readability.
+  Subtle use of translucency, `backdrop-filter: blur`, and layered surfaces to separate content areas while preserving readability and reducing visual clutter.

 - **High-Performance Animations**
   GPU-accelerated transitions, smooth fade-ins, and a custom parallax background for subtle motion without distraction.

 - **Interactive Timetable System**
-  A dynamic **30-minute interval grid** with macOS-style floating windows for lecturer and class details.
+  A dynamic **30-minute interval grid** with floating detail windows for lecturer and class information.

 - **Modern Data Presentation**
   Legacy HTML tables replaced with **CSS Grid layouts** for improved responsiveness and readability.